victortizs/victortizs/README.md

 - 🌱 Right now, I’m using free available content on places like Microsoft or Youtube (to name some) to get my cheese.
 I'll use Git for sure.

-- 💞️ If you need and want someone to collaborate on your project, especially if it involves learning material, I could be your guy.
+- 💞️ If you need and want someone to collaborate on your project, especially if involves learning material, I could be your guy.

 - 📫 If that's the case, reach me at [www.estudianteporahora.blog](https://estudianteporahora.blog/) or <victortizs@outlook.com>.